keymetrics/doc-pm2/ch/plus/guide/modules.md

 Your creativity is the limit.
 A PM2 module can do pretty anything.
 From a log rotation module, a load balancer, a private NPM repository, a Node.js based wikipedia, an antivirus for server...
 Your creativity is the limit! (*internal pub/sub mecanism in a ROS style = offer micro services that can be subscribed to (setup procedure = conf system!)*)

-### Super charged modules, with Keymetrics
+### Super charged modules, with PM2 Plus

-The real power of the module system comes once PM2 is linked to Keymetrics.
+The real power of the module system comes once PM2 is linked to PM2 Plus.
-When using [the keymetrics library](https://github.com/keymetrics/pmx) you can build a dedicated interface displayed on Keymetrics as well as [expose metrics](https://github.com/keymetrics/pmx#expose-metrics-measure-anything), [remotely trigger actions](https://github.com/keymetrics/pmx#expose-functions-trigger-functions-remotely), [alert about issues](https://github.com/keymetrics/pmx#report-alerts-errors--uncaught-exceptions), [notify about events](https://github.com/keymetrics/pmx#emit-events) or allow to configure the module remotely!
+When using [the keymetrics library](https://github.com/keymetrics/pmx) you can build a dedicated interface displayed on PM2 Plus as well as [expose metrics](https://github.com/keymetrics/pmx#expose-metrics-measure-anything), [remotely trigger actions](https://github.com/keymetrics/pmx#expose-functions-trigger-functions-remotely), [alert about issues](https://github.com/keymetrics/pmx#report-alerts-errors--uncaught-exceptions), [notify about events](https://github.com/keymetrics/pmx#emit-events) or allow to configure the module remotely!

 ### Managing a module